drunomics/nuxtjs-drupal-ce/README.md

 ## Overview

-Custom elements module was developed as part of [contentpool](https://github.com/drunomics/contentpool) distribution where it's inevitable to have a flixible way of content re-using across any independent client.
-It's basically providing Content-Embed API where content from main instance (aka contentpool) can be rendered on client sites.
-Any content entity may be rendered with custom elements where simple (scalar) field types are rendered as data attributes and more complex fields as specific html tags.
+Renders entities into custom elements markup that can be picked up for client-side rendering.
+It renders the data of all visible fields either as attribute to the custom element tag, or as nested tag with a slot attribute.

+Custom element attributes may be picked up as property during client-side rendering.

+Slots are a useful way for content distribution in [Vue.js - thus the rendered slots can be used directly by the Vue.js [slot implementation](https://vuejs.org/v2/guide/components.html#Content-Distribution-with-Slots).
+But the concept can be used with out client-side libraries as well, e.g. see https://github.com/dschnare/react-slot for a React based solution.

 ## How it works

-To render content entity as custom elements you just need to introduce custom view mode with `custom_elements` prefix.
+The module takes over render for all view-modes that are prefixed with `custom_elements` - thus to render content entity as custom elements you just need to introduce custom view mode with `custom_elements` prefix.
 Every entity render with such a view mode is then automatically processed.

+In order to make client-side rendering possible, the necessary client libraries may be added to the custom_elements/main library, which the module is attaching to custom element markup.

 ## Example